AmberGraceSoftware/Dex/README.md

 - [X] Reconciler Full Implementation
 - [X] Unit Test Skeleton Structure
 - [ ] Complete Code Coverage of Most Modules (In Progress)
+- [ ] Math operator overloads for scalar/vector/other types of observables
+- [ ] `Dec.StateDict`, which has the same implementation as `Dec.StateRecord` using statically knowable key/value types
+- [ ] `Dec.Tween`, which uses the same syntax as `TweenService:Create()` with a `:SetParameters` function that changes the whole parameters of the tween in a very familiar syntax.
+Limited to a fixed set of properties, should consider other observable types for animation instead in some cases.
+- [ ] Add reverse/repeat count parameters to `Alpha:Curve()` as well as reverse/repeat count/delay time/tween time to `BaseTimer:CurvedAlpha()`
 - [ ] First Stable Release (In Progress)
 - [ ] Full Fusion and Roact interop (Support for Fusion StateObjects interop done!)
+- [ ] Rx interop
-- [ ] Documentation Site using Moonwave
+- [ ] Generate a Documentation Site + workflow using Moonwave
 - [ ] Add usage guides to docs site

+## Post-Release Roadmap
 - [ ] Create a simple Todo List Demo
 - [ ] Create a simple open-source demo game using Dec?
 - [ ] Create a simple open-source demo plugin using Dec?
 - [ ] Video tutorials?
-- [ ] Marketing, making a cool logo, etc.
+- [ ] Marketing the library (so to speak), making a cool logo, etc.

 ## Contributing